 Happy Thanksgiving Menders.
-A few years ago, I spent this holiday in San Francisco and wrote this note to the small group of family and friends who were my very first Mend subscribers (before we had a site!)
-I'm so grateful for all that has happened between then and now (yes, even the heartbreak) and I'm so grateful for all of you.
+Many years ago, when I first started Mend, I spent this holiday in San Francisco and wrote this note to the small group of family and friends who were my very first Mend subscribers (before we even had a website!)
+I’m so grateful for all that has happened between then and now and I’m so grateful for all of you.
 Have a wonderful holiday.
+Love, Elle.

 “Be thankful for every heartbreak, for they were planned.
 They come into your life just to reveal another layer of yourself to you, and then leave.
 Their purpose is to shake you up, tear apart your ego a little bit, show you your obstacles and addictions, break your heart open so new light can get in, make you so desperate and out of control that you have to transform your life.
 And you do.” —Unknown